eddiewebb/json-resume/src/content/blog/us-household-goes-metric/index.md

 One small example was a recent thread in our "Makers" channel discussing where and when we see imperial and metric measures used.

-Many of my Aussie co-workers pointed out they haven't needed to touch the _imperial spanners_ (That's a "standard wrench" for my American readers)  that their fathers left them ages ago.
-As my side of the world came round to face the sun some of them were wondering "Is the US really _that_ averse to metric?
+Many of my Aussie co-workers pointed out they haven't needed to touch the _imperial spanners_ (That's a "standard" or SAE wrench for my American readers ;) )  that their fathers left them ages ago.
+As my side of the world came round to face the sun some of them left the question there for us "Is the US really _that_ averse to metric?
 Don't they sometimes use both types of measures?"

 **Turns out the United States is already a "metric nation"** and has been since 1880's or 1970's depending on your interpretation.